diogoalmiro/webfocus/doc/webfocus-component.md

  - `name` from the constructor argument
  - `urlname` "kebab case" of `name`
  - `app` is the express middleware to handle `/api/${component.urlname}/` requests
+ - `staticApp` is the express middleware to handle `/${component.urlname}/` requests
+   - By default it tries to serve staticaly the `component.componentFolder` and `component.dirname` to disable this behavior overwrite it with a new router: `component.staticApp = express.Router()`.
  - `description` from the constructor argument
  - `debug` function to debug with the namespace `webfocus:component:${component.urlname}`
  - `componentFolder` path to a folder created (with the help of [appdata-path](https://www.npmjs.com/package/appdata-path)) `${require('appdata-path')('webfocus-component')}/${component.urlname}/`.